-Two-Way Bilingual Immersion Program system-wide, from pre-kindergarten through 12thgrade.
+Two-Way Bilingual Immersion Program system-wide, from pre-kindergarten through 12th

 Cindy was born in South Lake Tahoe but left with her family to Mexico to attend primary school.
-She moved back to town as she started 9thgrade – and quickly came to realize how difficult it was to be a bright person and strong academic performer, but not to have the necessary English skills in place. “
+She moved back as she started 9th grade – and quickly came to realize how difficult it was to be a bright person and strong academic performer, but not have the necessary English skills in place.

 Cindy continued to work on her strengths and develop her skills in English as a first-generation college student at LTCC, where she graduated from in 2002 with an Associate degree in Liberal Studies.
 She used savings from work to transfer to California State University, Sacramento (CSUS), where she earned her Bachelor’s in Liberal Studies.
 She continued there to earn her Bilingual, Cross-cultural, Language and Academic Development (BCLAD) Teaching Credentials in 2005.
 She eventually earned her Master’s degree in Educational Leadership and Administrative Credentials there in 2011.
 While at CSUS, Cindy began working with the university’s Migrant Education program, providing tutoring and teaching support to farm-worker families.